piepero/pyosotis/README.md

 ## Future enhancements
 ### Planned enhancements

+- [ ] show currently running automatic tasks in GUI
+- [ ] show a message when all tasks are complete
 - [ ] split task "message" in "title" (a single line title) and an optional multiline "message" describing the task in detail (ideally as markdown); adapt the GUI accordingly.
-- [ ] show currently running automatic tasks in GUI

 ### Considered enhancements